 Excitement ran high at Fort Victoria with the arrival on May 10th, 1851, of the Hudson's Bay Company's annual supply ship, the barque, Tory, Captain Duncan.
 Not only had she brought the long awaited letters, papers and goods of all kinds but also among her passengers were Captain E. E. Langford, his wife, one son and five daughters.
 The Langfords were the first white family to arrive at the Fort direct from England.
 The scene as they landed was a study in contrasts.
 Against the dark green forest background and the rough stockaded fort, Indians wrapped in red Hudson's Bay blankets or clad in their own copper coloured skins, squatted on the rocks or mingled with the inhabitants of the Fort.
 All gazed fascinated as the mother and five lovely daughters tripped daintily up from the landing place dressed in the latest London fashions of crinolines, tight little bodices, shoulder capes and flower-bedecked bonnets.
 A rude shock awaited them at the Fort.

 The only accommodation provided for them were two log huts of a single room each, one for the family of eight, the other for the large number of farm helpers that Captain Langford had brought with him.
 Captain Langford's wrath at this inadequate preparation to receive his family, accustomed to comfort, even luxury, in their home in England, was no doubt one of the causes of his hostile attitude toward officers of the Hudson's Bay Company during his stay in the Colony.
 Mrs. Staines, the kindly wife of the Company's chaplain, the Rev. Robert J. Staines, came to their rescue with an invitation to share her larger quarters in the Fort.
-Captain Edward Edwards Langford, a retired officer of the 73rd Regiment (later the 2nd Battalion, Black Watch), born in Brighton and owner of an estate of ~ome two hundred acres in Sussex, had been appointed by London headquarters of the Puget Sound Agricultural Company to take charge of one of their farms in Esquimalt.
+Captain Edward Edwards Langford, a retired officer of the 73rd Regiment (later the 2nd Battalion, Black Watch), born in Brighton and owner of an estate of some two hundred acres in Sussex, had been appointed by London headquarters of the Puget Sound Agricultural Company to take charge of one of their farms in Esquimalt.
 Captain Langford was a distant connection of Governor Blanshard.
 When another son was born soon after their arrival at Fort Victoria, Governor Blanshard lent his house to Mrs. Langford for her confinement.
 The brief, unhappy regime of Vancouver Island's first governor was nearly over when the Langfords arrived.
-Esquimalt Farm, locally known as Colwood Farm, was placed under Captain Langford's management.
-It was on the far side of Esquimalt Harbor, the most isolated of the four farms and the farthest away from the Fort.
-It had the great advantage, however, of being near the saw and grist mills, established in 1848 and 1850 respectively, near the mouth of Mill Stream.

 Captain Langford took a very active part in the public affairs of the young colony.
 He constituted himself an unofficial "leader of the opposition."
 He was always "aggravating the government" and deluged the Office of the Secretary of State for the Colonies with indictments of the Hudson's Bay Company and the Colonial government.
 He was among those who strongly opposed and circulated a petition, sent to the Colonial Secretary, against the appointment in 1854 of Mr. David Cameron. a brother-in-law of Governor Douglas, as Judge of the Supreme Court of Civil Justice of Vancouver Island.
 Captain Langford refused to admit that there was no suitable person with the legal training, which Mr. Cameron lacked, in the Colony at the time.
 The Colonial Secretary confirmed the appointment of Judge Cameron and also his appointment, two years later, to the Chief Justiceship, a position he upheld with dignity and rare commonsense.
 Captain Langford was appointed a Justice of the Peace for the Esquimalt District in 1854.
 When representative government was introduced for the first time on Vancouver Island in 1856, he was nominated and elected as one of the members for Victoria.
 Lack of the necessary property qualifications-ownership of freehold property to the value of £300-prevented him from taking his seat in the first Legislative Assembly.
 He blamed Company officials for forestalling his application to purchase property on Dallas Bank, Esquimalt Harbor.
 Captain W. Colquhoun Grant, our first independent settler, who had arrived at Fort Victoria in 1849, was a frequent visitor at "Colwood."
 He was a dashing, young· cavalry officer, late of the Royal Scots Greys.